Knapp House

-Knapp House is a historic home located at Newark Valley in Tioga County, New York.
+Dr. Hiram L. Knapp House is a historic home located in the village of Newark Valley in Tioga County, New York.
 It is a two-story, frame Colonial Revival style residence with a hipped roof built about 1905.
 Also on the property is a two-story, gambrel roofed carriage house and a chicken coop.

-It was listed on the National Register of Historic Places in 1998.
+The house, with its outbuildings, was listed on the National Register of Historic Places in 1998.
+It is one of several historic properties in the village, including the Tappan-Spaulding Memorial Library and the Newark Valley Municipal Building, both of which are also listed on the National Register.